Lundalogik/lime-elements/CONTRIBUTING.md

 - a commit should not create an inconsistent state (such as test errors, linting errors, partial fix, feature with documentation etc...)

 A complex feature can be broken down into multiple commits as long as each one maintains a consistent state and consists of a self-contained change.

+**Please note**:
+Git makes it relatively easy to split and join commits later, and we'll be happy to help format your commits into one or more commits before accepting the pull request.
+However, it's usually a little easier to join several small commits than to split a large one, so when in doubt, make more and smaller commits.

 #### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special